 Also, this kind of photography costs quite a lot, so there’s another practical lesson you get to learn.
 You have to put all the effort and all the attention to the shot you are making because you don’t want to waste the film.
 But then again, you have to accept the shot as it is.
-Even if it is a total failure.
-But here comes another lesson – managing see something beautiful in the failure.
+Even if it is a total failure, but here comes another lesson – managing see something beautiful in the failure.

 What was your worst shot?

 Actually, that shot is included in my exhibition and the book as well.
 Because failures are a very important part of photography for me.
 What I was trying to capture here was a stone wall in Florence with very characteristic Romanic windows.
 Also, there was a plant and a child playing.
-I don’t know what happened but as you can see it was a total fuckup.
-And the funniest part is that I couldn’t make the right shot afterwards because that moment was over.
+I don’t know what happened, but as you can see, it was a total fuckup.
+And the funniest part is that I couldn’t make the right shot afterward because that moment was over.
 The light had changed; the child was gone.
 But that’s why I love these failures so much.